BISO Home > USAC/ICO Homepage > USAC/ICO Activities & Events

 Active Learning in Optics and Photonics (ALOP) Workshops

 The USAC/ICO has joined UNESCO and the International Society of Optical Engineering (SPIE) in sponsoring Active Learning in Optics and Photonics (ALOP) workshops.
 These week-long teacher training events for physics teachers from universities and senior high schools are typically held in developing countries since optics and photonics are among the few experimental physics areas that have been found to be relevant and adaptable to research and educational conditions in those countries.
-To date, workshops have been held or scheduled in the following countries: Ghana and the Philippines (2004); Tunisia (2005); Morocco and India (2006); Tanzania, Brazil, and Mexico (2007); Zambia and Cameroon (2008), and Chile and Nepal (2009).
-For 2010, workshops are planned in Chile, Senegal and Algeria.
-Each workshop attracts a number of participants from surrounding countries.
+To date, workshops have been held or scheduled in the following countries: Ghana and the Philippines (2004); Tunisia (2005); Morocco and India (2006); Tanzania, Brazil, and Mexico (2007); Zambia and Cameroon (2008), and Chile and Nepal (2009); Chile, Senegal and Algeria (2010).
+Each workshop attracted a number of participants from surrounding countries.

 Previously, ALOP workshop materials were available only in English and French.
 In 2009, an unofficial Spanish version was used for the first time.
 The workshop in Colombia was the first conducted in Spanish using Spanish-speaking facilitators.
 A second Spanish-language workshop was held in Chile in January 2010.